Complete Guide to WA Battery Rebates in 2026 (Current May 2026 Framework)

 - Access Tier 2 dynamic export limits

-WA State Rebate: Up to $1,300
+WA state rebate: up to $1,300

 The WA government's battery rebate program provides: